By: Chris ⎜ Last updated

 These are the properties for couples who want atmosphere beyond their own cabin walls.
 Real fishing harbours, proper restaurants on-site, other things to walk to without getting in a car.
 Both work well as the "central islands" half of a split trip.

-Hattvika Lodge in Ballstad is the choice if food matters.
+Hattvika Lodge in Ballstad is the obvious choice if food is important.
 Restaurant FANGST operates its own fish landing quay and builds the menu from what comes off the boats.
 Nearby Lofoten Food Studio is the best restaurant in the whole archipelago, with a price tag to match.
 The property is family-run by a couple whose roots in Ballstad go back six generations.
 For the specific cabin to book and the details on the pier sauna, read the full section below.

 Hattvika Lodge

 After dinner, the pier sauna seats eight or nine people with a wall of glass facing the bay.
-The full experience involves sweating until you can't take it anymore and then climbing down the ladder into water that hovers around 5°C most of the year.
+The full experience involves sweating until you can't take it anymore and then climbing down the ladder into water that hovers around 5-10°C most of the year.

 Ballstad is a working fishing village, and the harbour looks like one.
 The view from the terrace includes boats unloading cod alongside the scenery.
-That's part of the appeal, it's a real place.

 Hattvika Lodge: Beautifully restored rorbu cabins